eshwagadkar/personal-portfolio/README.md

+## Commenced the development, following the Mobile-first strategy.
-## Optimised for mobile version or developed using the mobile-first approach.
+## Optimised for mobile version and tablet devices and NOT for desktop devices / screens.
 ### The website is still under the process of development.